Blackbird002/MATLAB-Calculus-Toolbox/README.md

 		Sample: a = myexp(10)
 			>>>a = 2.2026e+004

-#Interpolation, Datafit, System of Linear Equations Functions
+#Interpolation & Datafit & System of Linear Equations Functions
 	*Interpolation, Datafit, System of Linear Equations Functions*

 	function: linearsolver(A,b)